Pork Adobo (from the Philippines)

-If you serve it with cauliflower rice, this would be a great low-carb meal that’s also suitable for low-glycemic eating plans including the South Beach Diet.
+If you serve this Pork Adobo with cauliflower rice, this would be a great low-carb meal that’s also suitable for low-glycemic eating plans including the South Beach Diet.
 It would be recommended to use meat with 10% fat or less if you’re making this for South Beach; other plans might prefer meat with plenty of fat.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you want nutritional information for a recipe, you can sign up for a free membership with Yummly and use the Yum button on my site to save the recipe and see the nutritional information.
 Another option is entering the recipe into this Recipe Nutrition Analyzer, which will calculate it for you.